Interoperability Demonstration Policy

 (b) For Interop Plugfests: Participants may be members or non-members of OASIS.
 Members may receive a discount on the participation fee (see Section 5.1) or other exclusive benefits.

 2.2.
 Space selection.
 Because space is often limited, participation is reserved on a first-in basis.
-Once participation is confirmed, the priority order for selecting space within the demo area is determined by OASIS membership level (Foundational Sponsors first, followed by Sponsors, then Contributors, then Individuals).
-Within each level, the order for selecting space is based on the submission date of the member’s Interop registration form.
-Participation fees must be paid in full before selecting a space.
+Priority reservation periods based on membership level (Foundational Sponsors first, followed by Sponsors, then Contributors, then Individuals) may also be set by OASIS Management, who will confirm participation.
+Priority order for selecting space within the demo area is determined first by OASIS membership level, then by the submission date of the member’s Interop registration form.
+Participation fees must be paid in full before selecting a space, and, depending on the requirements of the venue, payment may be required months in advance of the event.

 2.3.
 Onsite staff.
 Each organization participating in the Interop must have at least one representative present onsite at the event.
 (In special cases, this requirement may be waived by advance consent of OASIS staff and the Interop Team.)
 Limits on the maximum number of onsite representatives may be set by OASIS to accommodate space restrictions or rules related to the venue.
 Onsite, all representatives are expected to behave in a professional, collegial manner.
 Professional business attire is required.

 3.2.
-Interop Demo Lead.
-Chosen by the Interop Team or the TC, the Interop Lead works with OASIS staff to ensure the event is planned and executed in a fair, vendor-neutral, professional manner.
+Interop Lead.
+The Interop Lead works with OASIS staff to ensure the event is planned and executed in a fair, vendor-neutral, professional manner, and usually will convene meetings of the Interop Team.
 The Interop Lead usually (but not always) represents an organization participating in the Interop.
+The Interop Lead is nominated by the Interop Team and approved by Simply Majority Vote of the TC, and may be removed by Special Majority Vote of the TC.
 The Interop Lead’s responsibilities include:

 - Chair Interop planning calls (or designate alternate from the Interop Team) and ensure minutes are posted to the mailing list in a timely manner.